 Please see Driving in Japan for more information.

 You will set up your bank account shortly after you arrive.
-Your monthly “paycheck” will usually be direct deposited into your account.
-You will receive a bankbook that when updated will show every transaction that happens with your account.
+Your monthly “paycheck” will usually be directly deposited into your account.
+You will receive a bankbook that when updated will show every transaction that happens with your account–be sure to update this bankbook regularly to avoid headaches down the line.
 Your bank account will more than likely not be attached to any form of debit system like you might be used to back home.
-Japan is still very much a cash based society and the widespread use of cards, though catching on, is still not comparable to use in Europe and the Americas.
-You will, however, get an ATM card to use for withdrawals.
+Japan is still very much a cash-based society and the widespread use of cards, though catching on, is still not comparable to use in Europe and the Americas.
+You will, however, get an ATM card to use for withdrawals–this cannot be used as a credit or debit card for purchases.

-ATMs usually have hours, but you can do many things like deposits, withdrawals, bank transfers, bankbook updates, and much more from your ATM terminal.
-You can even send money home directly from your ATM after you set up remittance service with a company like GoRemit (http://goremit.shinseibank.com/index?lang=en).
+ATMs usually have hours (using your bank’s ATM after hours or using a conbini ATM will incur a transaction fee), but you can do many things like deposits, withdrawals, bank transfers, bankbook updates, and much more from your ATM terminal.
+You can even send money home directly from your ATM after you set up remittance service with a company like GoRemit.
 This isn’t the only way to send money home though!

 You also might be able to transfer directly to your home country’s bank account using your Japanese bank.
-This varies though, so be sure and ask for information when you’re setting up your account.
+This varies and may be one of the more expensive options, so be sure and ask for information when you’re setting up your account.

-If your family needs to send you money, they can do so easily using Western Union ( http://www.westernunion.co.jp/en/how_to_receive.php#guide ).
+If your family needs to send you money, they can do so easily using Western Union.
 Just be sure to check if this is available in your area.
 Remember though, you can usually access funds from your home bank account using your debit card at a local JP Post branch’s ATM if your family needs to get money to you quickly using a simple deposit into your home account.

 The special interest group, Stonewall Japan, has everything you need to know about what to expect for your new life in Japan.